exogen/graphbrainz/docs/schema.md

     # The MBID of a release to which the entity is linked.
     release: MBID

+    # Filter by one or more release group types.
+    type: [ReleaseGroupType]
   ): ReleaseGroupConnection

   # Browse work entities linked to the given arguments.